Git-Balance/notebook-examples-expanse/Hello_World/NOTES.md

 - removed unneeded newlines in notebooks
 - added headers to notebooks
 - changed final python cell in GPU notebook to a markdown cell, since it only contained comments

+**Note**: listing all the changes inside of a NOTES.md file takes a lot of time and is redundent because of `git diff`, so other NOTES.md files will not have a changes sections